hpi-swa-teaching/Squeak-Mastodon/Mastodon-Core.package/MTRelationship.class/README.md

-MTRealtionship represents the realtionship to a specific account
+MTRelationship represents the realtionship to a specific account